bisdn/bisdn.github.io/limitations_and_known_issues.md

 - There is an issue in the Broadcom SDK version 6.5.21 and following, which affects all BISDN Linux releases after 3.7, where the 10G ports on [AS4610](https://www.edge-core.com/productsList.php?cls=1&cls2=9&cls3=46) will not transfer packets when autonegotiating down to 1G after being configured for 10G.
 Forcing the speed to 1G with disabled autonegotiation avoids this issue.

-- The 25G ports on [AG5648](https://agema.deltaww.com/product-info.php?id=41) do not support simultaneous detection of 1G with SGMII and 1G with KX, and will treat it as 1G with KX.
+- The 25G ports on Agema AG5648 do not support simultaneous detection of 1G with SGMII and 1G with KX, and will treat it as 1G with KX.
 If you use 1G SFP modules, configure the port to a fixed speed with 1G to work around this.

 In all of these cases forcing the port on the switch to the desired speed works as expected.